marionbarker/loopdocs/docs/gh-actions/gh-errors.md

 Error annotations are available for the *Loop* app version 3.2.4 and later.
 These were contributed by community volunteers along with the improvements to enable automatic updates and automatic builds.

 Not all error messages have an annotation yet.
-In those cases, you will be required to search for the error string as explained in [Examine the Error](#examine-the-error).
+In those cases, you will be required to search for the error string as explained in [Find the Error](#find-the-error).

 ## Examine Annotation